 The study employed historical controls from the same centres as patients who received asfotase alfa and who had been subject to a similar protocol of clinical management.

-The effects of asfotase alfa on x-ray appearance
+The effects of asfotase alfa on X-ray appearance

 Trained radiologists evaluated pre- and post-baseline x-rays of wrists and knees of patients for the following signs: apparent physeal widening, metaphyseal flaring, irregularity of provisional zone of calcification, metaphyseal radiolucencies, metadiaphyseal sclerosis, osteopenia, ‘popcorn’ calcification in metadiaphysis, demineralization of distal metaphysis, transverse subphyseal band of lucency and tongues of radiolucency.
 X-ray changes from baseline were then rated using the Radiographic Global Impression of Change rating scale as follows: -3=severe worsening, -2=moderate worsening, -1=minimal worsening, 0=no change, +1=minimal healing, +2=substantial healing, +3= near-complete or complete healing.
 The majority of the patients who received asfotase alfa moved to scores of +2 and +3 over the first 6 months of exposure and this was sustained with on-going treatment.
 Historical controls did not show change over time.